A Chiastic Reconfiguration Of Joel

 In the period after Christ's death, Christian Judahites (God's servants) manifested the gifts of the Spirit, particularly the gift of prophesy; God apparently poured out these miraculous abilities in common people ("all people", not only prophets) partly in an effort to save as many Judahites as possible (see 1 Cor.
 14:22). ( Peter quotes this passage on the day of Pentecost in Acts 2:17-21.
 In Acts, the passage begins "In the last days", by which is likely meant, the time before the destruction of Jerusalem.)

-Pivot X: Miraculous signs before Jerusalem is destroyed (2:30-31)
+Pivot X: Miraculous signs appear before Jerusalem is destroyed (2:30-31)

-Chapter 2 30 I will show wonders in the heavens and on the earth, blood and fire and billows of smoke.
-31a The sun will be turned to darkness and the moon to blood 31b before the coming of the great and dreadful day of the Lord.
+Chapter 2 30 I will show wonders in the heavens and on the earth—blood and fire and billows of smoke, 31a the sun will be turned to darkness and the moon to blood— 31b before the coming of the great and dreadful day of the Lord.

-Subunit A2: Righteous Judahites are saved (2:32)
+Subunit A2: Righteous Judahites are saved - spiritually and physically (2:32)

 Chapter 2 32 And everyone who calls on the name of the Lord will be saved; for on Mount Zion and in Jerusalem there will be deliverance, as the Lord has said; the remnant will be those whom the LORD calls.